 Check your credit report and amend any details that aren't correct.

 Close any outstanding credit accounts you no longer use

 But don't apply for too much credit in a short space of time

-Lenders look at your credit report when you apply for a loan, credit card, mortgage or any other type of credit account to see what you already owe, how well you are keeping up with your repayments and whether you can afford to borrow more.
+Lenders look at your credit report when you apply for a loan, credit card, mortgage or any other type of credit account to see what you already owe, how well you're keeping up with your repayments and whether you can afford to borrow more.
 Your credit score often matters more than having substantial savings or income.